-- Agencies: FEMA/NIST, FHWA - Responsibility: FEMA Mitigation Assessment Teams (MATs; FEMA, 2020b) and NIST teams operating under the National Construction Safety Team Act (NCST) deploy to evaluate how buildings have performed after natural and technological hazards.
+Infrastructure Damage Agencies: FEMA/NIST, FHWA Credit: Public Domain Responsibility: FEMA Mitigation Assessment Teams (MATs) 34 and NIST teams operating under the National Construction Safety Team Act (NCST) deploy to evaluate how buildings have performed following natural and technological hazards.
 MATs and NIST NCST teams conduct field investigations and make recommendations for mitigation.
-The findings of these teams can influence immediate rebuilding strategies, as well as longerterm hazard characterization and modelling, mitigation, and prevention activities.
-FHWA conducts similar activities when damages involve bridges and other highway transportation infrastructure. - Who: MATs are composed of Federal, State, local, and private sector experts; NIST NCST teams are composed of engineers and researchers in necessary fields; FHWA teams are composed of engineers and researchers with transportation expertise.

-Example Federal Science and Technology Advice Units-Continued Issue Addressed Responsibilities and Agencies Infrastructure Damage- Continued • How: Because NIST and FEMA post-disaster authorities are complementary, these agencies collaborate closely during field investigations.
-Due to differing priorities, FEMA MATs conclude evaluations within months, whereas NIST NCST investigations can take 3-5 years.
-FEMA investigations focus on immediate rebuilding efforts, whereas NIST investigations focus on longer-term changes to building codes, standards, and practices that can mitigate risk of building failure and loss of life in the future.
-FHWA teams closely parallel the work performed by NIST NCST but are more narrowly focused on bridges, highway structures, and their facilities, and have the goal of learning from events to improve building codes, standards, and practices.
-All Hazards For the second sec Agencies: NASA • Responsibility: Providing relevant information or data during a disaster.
-Who: The coordination team comprises a headquarters-based group of emergency managers and GIS specialists, as well as disaster coordinators located in six NASA Science Centers across the United States. • How: Each Science Center has one or more assigned disaster coordinators who also work on the disaster coordinators team during disaster response situations.
+The findings of these teams can influence immediate rebuilding strategies, as well as longer-term hazard characterization and modelling, mitigation, and prevention activities.
+FHWA conducts similar activities when damages involve bridges and other highway transportation infrastructure.
+Who: MATs are composed of Federal, state, local, and private sector experts; NIST NCST teams are composed of engineers and researchers in necessary fields; FHWA teams are composed of engineers and researchers with transportation expertise.
+How: Because NIST and FEMA post-disaster authorities are complementary, these agencies collaborate closely during field investigations.
+Due to differing priorities, FEMA MAT teams conclude evaluations within months, while NIST NCST investigations can take 3-5 years.
+FEMA investigations focus on immediate rebuilding efforts, while NIST investigations focus on longer-term changes to building codes, standards, and practices that can mitigate risk of building failure and loss of life in the future.
+FHWA teams closely parallel the work performed by NIST NCST, but are more narrowly focused on bridges, highway structures, and their facilities, with the goal of learning from events to improve building codes, standards and practices.
+All Hazards Agencies: NASA Responsibility: Providing relevant information or data during a disaster.
+Credit: NASA Who: The coordination team comprises a headquarters-based group of emergency managers and GIS specialists, as well as disaster coordinators located in six NASA Science Centers across the United States.
+How: Each Science Center has one or more assigned disaster coordinators who also work on the disaster coordinators team during disaster response situations.
 Each coordinator acts as a science advisor, specializing in particular hazards, to contribute relevant information or data during a disaster.
-Fostering widespread relationships within individual NASA Centers and in relevant fields is critical; therefore, the coordination team also liaises across U.S. Government agencies and other disaster relief organizations to ensure the provision of expert knowledge on Earth-observing data and access.
+Fostering widespread relationships within individual NASA Centers and in relevant fields is critical; therefore, the coordination team also liaises across US Government agencies and other disaster relief organizations to ensure the provision of expert knowledge on Earth-observing data and access.